-At Health Connected, we are committed to providing effective and comprehensive puberty and sexuality education programs that meet government requirements and standards.
-Puberty Talk, Teen Talk Middle School, Teen Talk High School, Teen Talk Adapted for All Abilities, and Teen Talk for Youth in Alternative Settings have been designed to align with best practices in the field and comply with state and federal standards.
+At Health Connected, we are committed to providing effective and comprehensive puberty and sexuality education programs that meet educational requirements and standards.
+Puberty Talk (PT), Puberty Talk Adapted for All Abilities (PTAAA), Teen Talk Adapted for All Abilities (TTAAA), Teen Talk Middle School (TTMS), Teen Talk High School (TTHS), Teen Talk High School Refresher (TTHSR), and Teen Talk Foster Youth (TTFY) have been thoughtfully designed to align with best practices in the field and comply with California’s Education Code and Health Content Standards, as well as the National Sexuality Education Standards.

-Our curricula can be implemented in schools through our in-school Youth Services Program, delivered by our trained team of health educators, or purchased separately and implemented by teachers and youth providers who have received training from our expert team.
+Our curricula can be delivered in schools by Health Connected’s team of experienced health educators, or purchased and implemented by teachers and youth providers who have received training from our expert team.

 Key components of all our curricula include: